Metoprolol: Adverse effects

 Adverse effects, especially with higher doses, include dizziness, drowsiness, fatigue, diarrhea, unusual dreams, trouble sleeping, depression, and vision problems such as blurred vision or dry eyes. β-blockers, including metoprolol, reduce salivary flow via inhibition of the direct sympathetic innervation of the salivary glands.
 Metoprolol may also cause the hands and feet to feel cold.
 Due to the high penetration across the blood–brain barrier, lipophilic beta blockers such as propranolol and metoprolol are more likely than other less lipophilic beta blockers to cause sleep disturbances such as insomnia, vivid dreams and nightmares.
 Patients should be cautious while driving or operating machinery due to its potential to cause decreased alertness.

 There may also be an impact on blood sugar levels, and it can potentially mask signs of low blood sugar.

 The safety of metoprolol during pregnancy is not fully established.

 Precautions

-Metoprolol reduces long-term mortality and hospitalisation due to worsening heart failure.
-A meta-analysis further supports reduced incidence of heart failure worsening in patients treated with beta-blockers compared to placebo.
-However, in some circumstances, particularly when initiating metoprolol in patients with more symptomatic disease, an increased prevalence of hospitalisation and mortality has been reported within the first two months of starting.
-Patients should monitor for swelling of extremities, fatigue, and shortness of breath.
+Metoprolol succinate controlled release (CR)/extended release (XR) plays an important role in the management of Heart Failure with reduced Ejection Fraction (HFrEF) defined by a left ventricular ejection fraction of ≤ 40%.
+Evidence supports it reduces the incidence of hospitalisation due to cardiovascular events and worsening heart failure when used in combination with other medications in accordance to current prescribing guidelines.
+Initiating metoprolol in patients with severe heart failure may cause early clinical deterioration and may not be beneficial in some cases, however, MERIT-HF showed that by approximately two months metoprolol reduces mortality and hospitalisations.
+COMET suggests early mortality risk is more strongly linked to beta-blocker dose reduction or withdrawal during decompensated heart failure, rather than metoprolol initiation itself..
+Patients should monitor for swelling of extremities, fatigue, and shortness of breath..

-A Cochrane Review concluded that although metoprolol reduces the risk of atrial fibrillation recurrence, it is unclear whether the long-term benefits outweigh the risks.
+Given that the evidence from the Cochrane Review there is some efficacy of metoprolol as a prevention of atrial fibrillation recurrence but not prominent.
+Further investigation may require assessing the ongoing benefit.

 This medicine may cause changes in blood sugar levels or cover up signs of low blood sugar, such as a rapid pulse rate.
 It also may cause some people to become less alert than they are normally, making it dangerous for them to drive or use machines.